 Notwithstanding licensing considerations, Lot 150 (720) Welshpool Road East falls within the Yule Brook Drainage Noted.

+Noted.
 The proponent has submitted a stormwater management plan that has been assessed by the City's engineers.
 The proposal is setback far enough from the Yule Brook watercourse that it will not negatively impact on the creek.
-In addition to this the City advertised the application to the DWER who provided a non-objection to the proposal.
+In addition to this the City advertised the application to the Department of Water and Environmental Regulation (DWER) and DWER provided a non-objection to the proposal.